spencerhaugh/spencerhaugh/README.md

 ## 🔭 I’m currently working on ...

-Leveling up at my first dev job!
-I'm working really hard on that, which has started off with a bang learning Angular and Typescript on the job, and is now moving into learning NestJS on the backend as well!
-I'm continuing to build personal projects, and just focusing on becoming a better resource for my company and dev team.
+Leveling up!
+I'm working really hard on that, which started off with a bang learning Angular on the job, and is now moving into learning NestJS on the backend as we migrate from Express to Nest on the backend!
+I'm continuing to build personal projects, one I recently wrapped up is [Poorly Drawn Pokemon](http://www.poorlydrawnpokemon.com), which I made to learn NextJS, and just to see what headless CMS platforms were like to work with.
+But mainly, I am always focusing on becoming a better resource for my company and dev team.

 ![Spencer Haugh's Github Stats](https://github-readme-stats.vercel.app/api?username=spencerhaugh&show_icons=true&theme=transparent)

 ## 🌱 I’m currently learning ...

 Angular!
 This is a framework that, frankly, has always intimidated me.
-But I am conquering both NestJS on the backend and Angular on the frontend, as both are needed in my current role!
+But I am conquering both NestJS on the backend and Angular on the frontend, as both are needed in my current role.
+I do really enjoy working in Typescript, so these are fantasic frameworks to be working in!

 ![Spencer Haugh's Most Used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=spencerhaugh&layout=compact)

 ## 👯 I’m looking to collaborate on ...

-I excited about continuing to strengthen my Angular knowledge, I'm always excited about React projects, and am building some side projects with NextJS and SSR.
+I excited about continuing to strengthen my Angular knowledge, I'm always excited about React/Next projects, and am building some side projects with NextJS and SSR.
 I'm very curious to mess around with Game Dev and C# someday.
 As always, I'm always open to ideas.
 Give me a shout!

 ## 💬 Ask me about ...

 Anything bicycle-related! :bike:
-I am a pretty big bike nerd, and I even have a fairly popular podcast all about the sport.
+Outside of programming, I am a pretty big bike nerd, and I even have a fairly popular podcast all about the sport.
 (The Slow Ride Podcast, check it out!)

 ## 📫 How to reach me: ...